 • Benefit from collaborating with other stakeholders in order to facilitate alliance-building around disability inclusion issues

-• Get additional validation for what your organization believes is good practice by using a multi-stakeholder perspective in which people with disabilities play a central role
+• Get additional validation for what your organization believes is good practice by using a multi-stakeholder perspective in which persons with disabilities play a central role

 • Optimize the outcomes of your inclusive development work by using good practices to advocate for replication or scaling-up, and for contributing to the implementation of the SDGs

 • Get practical guidance from the Making It Work coordination team to strategize on how Making It Work could best contribute to your work and strengthen advocacy

-• Contribute to a global level initiative to document evidence of what works and what’s possible to ensure people with disabilities can exercise their human rights and be included in development work
+• Contribute to a global level initiative to document evidence of what works and what’s possible to ensure persons with disabilities can exercise their human rights and be included in development work